FiredPhoenixIR/Random_Codes/README.md

 # Random_Codes

-# Steps for premethues :
+# Steps for Prometheus :
     Configure the targets for Prometheus to monitor Create queries to get the metrics about the target Determine the status of the targets